WyvernIXTL/libcmd/README.md

 Subcmd:     mysubcommand            Description of your subcommand (1 line)

-For more help: program name mysubcommand --help
+For more help: programname mysubcommand --help
 ```

 Your can have as many SubCommands as you like.
 SubCommands also can have SubCommands, LABEL: which  also can have SubCommands, goto LABEL;